-- If unable to do so on your own, ask for assistance to the nearest EXIT or room near a stairway with a window.
+- EXIT the building immediately using the most direct route. - If unable to do so on your own, ask for assistance to the nearest EXIT or room near a stairway with a window.
 Note the room number. - Ask someone leaving the building to notify emergency personnel of your location so that you can get the assistance you need. - If a phone is available, call or text 911.